isomerpages/moh-corp/_about-us/Our Partners.md

 </div>
 <div class="isomer-card-body">
 <div class="isomer-card-title">Synapxe Pte Ltd</div>
-<div class="isomer-card-description">Synapxe is the national HealthTech agency inspiring tomorrow’s health.
+<div class="isomer-card-description">Synapxe is Singapore's HealthTech calalyst, connecting people and systems
-The nexus of HealthTech, we connect people and systems to power a healthier Singapore.
-Together with partners, we create intelligent technological solutions to improve the health of millions of people every day, everywhere.</div>
+to drive a healthier nation.
+Collaborating with partners, they craft intelligent solutions to enhance the well-being of millions daily.</div>
 <div class="isomer-card-link">Read more</div>
 </div>
 </a>